pdelong42/RRD-FFT/README.md

 ToDo:
  - Write some useful documentation explaining what each part is for.
  - Make this more useful and usable beyond the proof-of-concept phase.

+Idea scratchpad:

+ - For now, the most flexibility I envision for this is the ability to select which RRA to perform the FFT on.
+I suppose I could allow for the specification of time ranges to operate on or what frequency ranges to output, but I haven't yet put enough thought into it to what form that would take.

+ - In my initial thoughts on this idea, I had planned to simply extract the RRD data, transform it with an FFT, and stuff the new data into a new RRD file (or a new RRA in the same RRD), so that I could leverage the existing graphing features that RRDtool has built-in to it.
+But there are problems with that, mainly having to do with the way RRAs work.
+To make it work that way would involve major changes to the way RRDtool works, which I'm not sure I want to do.